timewave-computer/almanac/docs/nix_integration.md

 ## Overview

 This project uses Nix to manage the development environment, dependencies, and deployment workflows.
-The goal is to provide a reproducible environment for both development and deployment.
+The goal is to provide a reproducible environment for both development and deployment of the Almanac cross-chain indexer.

 ## Nix Flake Structure

 Our `flake.nix` defines the following components:

-1. Development environment
+1. Development environment with all required tools
-2. Build configuration
+2. Build configuration using `crate2nix`
-3. Runtime dependencies
+3. Runtime dependencies for PostgreSQL and RocksDB
-4. Testing infrastructure
+4. Testing infrastructure for multiple blockchain environments
+5. Workflow automation for development tasks

 ## Key Nix Components